-Typically speaking when we’re younger, most people are able to do these activities on their own, with no assistance from anyone.
-However, if you’ve become injured or ill, or have some other condition that makes it either difficult or impossible to do these things on your own for a prolonged period of time, then you may need some form of long term care help.
-Most people think that the type care needed is for people in their 70’s, 80’s and beyond.
-But, reality is, having a long term care event or condition in your life can strike at any time.
-And if and when that happens, you may need help with these activities of daily living.
+Typically speaking, when we’re younger, most of us are able to do these activities on our own, with no assistance from anyone.
+However, if you’ve become injured or ill, or have some other condition that makes it either difficult or impossible to do these things on your own for a prolonged period of time, then you may need some form of long-term care help, be it caretaker supervision, personal care and homemaker services or inpatient care of some kind.

-The average cost of care in the US is approximately $108,000 in 2021 for a private room in a skilled care facility, which is up over 2% since 2020.
-With inflation and other economic pressures building, the costs are expected to continue rise.
-So, for example, if you were to need long term care help for 5 years, then it would cost you over $500,000.
+The average cost of nursing home care in the US was approximately \$108,000 per year in 2021 for a private room in a skilled care facility, which is up over 2% since 2020.
+With inflation and other economic pressures building, the costs for long-term care services are expected to continue to rise.
+So, for example, if you were to need long-term care services in an assisted living facility for 5 years, then it could cost you well over $500,000.

-However, if you’re not ok with using your savings, or you do not think you’ll have enough savings, then long term care insurance may be the right option for you.
+If you’re not ok with using your savings, or you do not think you’ll have enough savings, then long-term care insurance may be the right option for you.